 This also means that, if the transit case is relatively large but will require easy handling by your field staff, this may also be an option here too.

-Size of items being shipped (volumetric shipping charges)
+Consideration of size of items being shipped (volumetric shipping charges)

 As well as weight limits on shipping, there are also what is known as “volumetric” charges (effectively being charged by size).

 And as with weight limitations, this can actually have a number of cost implications caused by your cases.

 For example, if you are using a stock shipping case, you need to select the nearest size available, which usually is slightly larger than required.
 So this not only adds to the volumetric charge (as you are effectively paying to ship some empty space) but also means more foam is required inside (again adding to the overall cost).

 A solution to avoid this is to use a custom built case.